TomNeyland/material-app-template/README.md

 README.md
 ```

-### General
-- The project utilizes a fractal pattern

 ### JavaScript
 - Each module should be totally self-contained.
 Any functionality shared across modules should be moved into `common/`.
 - Modules can have their own directives, services, filters, etc. If multiple files are needed in order to maintain file size,